apache/apisix/docs/en/latest/tutorials/cache-api-responses.md

 ## Apache APISIX API Gateway Proxy Caching

 With the help of Apache APISIX, you can enable API caching with [proxy-cache](https://apisix.apache.org/docs/apisix/plugins/proxy-cache/) plugin to cache your API endpoint's responses and enhance the performance.
 It can be used together with other Plugins too and currently supports disk-based caching.
-The data to be cached can be filtered with _response codes_, _request modes_, or more complex methods using the _no_cache_ and _cache_bypass_ attributes.
+The data to be cached can be filtered with _response_codes_, _request_modes_, or more complex methods using the _no_cache_ and _cache_by_pass_ attributes.
 You can specify cache expiration time or a memory capacity in the plugin configuration as well.
 Please, refer to other `proxy-cache` plugin's [attributes](https://apisix.apache.org/docs/apisix/plugins/proxy-cache/).

 With all this in mind, we'll look next at an example of using `proxy-cache` plugin offered by Apache APISIX and apply it for ASP.NET Core Web API with a single endpoint.